 Ask your preschooler to pick a certain number of marshmallows to put on your casserole.
 You can turn it into a riddle too.

-For example: I need some marshmallows for this pie, I’m the number between three and five.
+For example: I need some marshmallows for this pie, I’m between three and five.
 Your child should then hand you four marshmallows.

 Along with math activities, improve your child’s vocabulary with this Thanksgiving crossword puzzle.